Week 2 - June 05, 2019

 - Day 29

-A beautiful hackable dashboard with metrics from all the apps you use, create unlimited free reports in seconds!
+A beautiful hackable dashboard with metrics from all the apps you use, create unlimited free boards!

 Existing dashboard and reporting tools are overly expensive, difficult to setup / use and no-one really ever checks them (possibly because they’re hard to share/find)!?
 On top of that, everyone wants a different a slightly different view, and if your reporting tool doesn’t offer it, then your useless to them.